Forest Hill, Toronto: Streetscape

 Several elements that contribute to the unique character of the area are its sidewalks and local roads, as well as landscaping and natural environment.
-A majority of the area does not have sidewalks.
-Streets are often very wide within the residential interior of the neighbourhood.
-Additionally, the streets of the area are littered with many stop signs as well as a fair number of speed bumps.
+Most of the area does not have sidewalks.
+Streets are often wide within the residential interior and many of the intersections have stop signs.

-Along with sidewalks and streets, landscaping and the natural surroundings are also a large part of the character of the neighbourhood.
-First and foremost, landscaping is frequent at many homes.
-More often than not, properties have unusual trees and plants as well as intricate designed pieces of foliage that run along the front, sides as well as back of the houses.
-Further, simple yards are also well maintained at most homes.
-Overall, explicit landscaping and good maintenance of yards are indicators of economic status and with regards to Forest Hill.
-It reinforces the idea of a neighbourhood with higher incomes.

-St. Clair Avenue West is the major east-west road to the south of the village and it is lined with commercial and retail buildings.
-Spadina Road has a variety of uses ranging from coffee shops, fitness and independent retail stores along the road.
-Spadina Road is the only transit route running through the neighbourhood, while St. Clair Avenue has a streetcar line connecting to the Yonge-University_Spadina subway.
+Spadina Road is the only surface transit route running through the neighbourhood, while St. Clair Avenue has a streetcar line connecting to the Yonge-University_Spadina subway.
 Notable landmarks and structures in Forest Hill include Eglinton Theatre, Grace Church on-the-Hill, and Timothy Eaton Memorial Church.
+Deep below ground the subway roughly follows the path of the Cedarvale Ravine with exits at St. Clair and Eglinton West stations.